DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-09 Tome Questions Revision.md

 - Not sure

 ##### Idea: Physical Creation
-The object itself is already placed within a room
+The object itself is already placed within a room with a stack of blank tomes.
+When the player interacts with the device, we can communicate that it enchants one of the blank tomes to create the starting tome.

+Pros:
+- Gives a clear physical representation of the tomes being created
+- Can show the tome being enchanted in a more tangible way

+Cons:
+- More complex VFX
+- The visual effect can really fall flat, as the tome model we have vs the plain books in the game look extremely different.
+It would be difficult to make the transformation look good.